lumianph/gpuprec/README.md

 ## SAMPLE

-*sample.cu* shows a simple example of how to utilize the GQD library.
-It is quite self-explanatory.
-You can read it for more details.
-The following commands will compile the executable file.
+*sample.cu* illustrates a simple example to use the GQD library.
+It is self-explanatory.
+The following commands is used for compilation.

 ```
 cd gqd_test